pbeukema/LabHacks/readme.md

 * Access anything or anywhere on your computer with minimal effort using Keyboard launchers like [Albert](https://github.com/albertlauncher/albert) for linux and [Alfred](https://www.alfredapp.com/) for mac.

 * Learn how to properly simulate data and make sure that your analysis works the way you think that it is working.

-* A lot of open software that is developed for neuroscience runs on either [Ubuntu](https://help.ubuntu.com/lts/installation-guide/) or OSX but not on Windows.
-So consider installing Linux.
-Ubuntu is a popular distribution that is makes installation a breeze.

 * Understand the basics of [data structures](https://medium.freecodecamp.org/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b)